mg979/vim-visual-multi/README.md

 ### [Wiki](https://github.com/mg979/vim-visual-multi/wiki)
 Work in progress.
 Most functionalities shold work as expected and described in the documentation.
 Testers are welcome.
+Please consider that the wiki reflects more the feature of the test branch, rather than master.
+If you use master branch and something doesn't work as expected, please try the test branch.

 -------
 Some random pics: